datacentricdesign/iob22/code-practice/01-user-interaction/step5.md

 ---

-The code we wrote in the previous step leads to an unexpected behaviour.
+The code we wrote in the previous step leads to unexpected behaviour.
 We want the computer to sum up 2 numbers and we do not get the right answer.
 This is an opportunity to _debug_ our program, i.e. to investigate what is happening and why it is not working as expected.

 You will soon realise that this is a big part of programming and being good at programming as a lot to do with the ability to investigate and fix code.
 This is why we start debugging now.